 Due to new corporate strategies, a concentration of logistics functions in certain facilities at strategic locations is prevalent.
 Many improvements in freight flows are achieved at terminals.
-Facilities are much larger than before with locations being characterized by a particular connection of regional and long-distance relations.
-Traditionally, freight distribution was located at major production centers, for instance in the manufacturing belt at the North American East Coast and in the Midwest, or in the old industrialized regions of England and continental Europe.
+Facilities are much larger than before, with locations being characterized by a particular connection to regional and long-distance relations.
+Traditionally, freight distribution was located at major production centers, for instance, in the manufacturing belt on the North American East Coast and in the Midwest, or in the old industrialized regions of England and continental Europe.
 Large-scale goods flows are directed through major gateways and hubs, mainly large ports and major airports, also highway intersections with access to a regional market.
-The changing geography of manufacturing and industrial production has been accompanied by changing geography of freight distribution taking advantage of intermediary locations where connectivity is an important location factor.
+The changing geography of manufacturing and industrial production has been accompanied by changing geography of freight distribution, taking advantage of intermediary locations where connectivity is an important location factor.
 This has become apparent in the setting of major gateways and hubs in East and Southeast Asia and the accumulation of logistical activities at these nodes.

 The spatial structure of contemporary transportation networks is the expression of the spatial structure of distribution.
 Since logistics lead and response times are important to service factors, locations near main highways are of importance for distribution centers.
 Logistics is particularly sensitive to connectivity and accessibility.
 The setting of networks leads to a shift towards larger distribution centers, often serving significant transnational catchments.
 Online retailers such as Amazon have developed an extensive network of distribution centers to support their activities.
-However, this does not mean the demise of national or regional distribution centers, with some goods still requiring a three-tier distribution system, with regional, national and international distribution centers.
+However, this does not mean the demise of national or regional distribution centers, with some goods still requiring a three-tier distribution system involving regional, national and international distribution centers.
 The network structure has also adapted to fulfill the requirements of an integrated freight transport demand, which can take many forms and operate at different scales.
-Most freight distribution networks, particularly in retailing, are facing the challenge of the “Last Mile” which is the final leg of a distribution sequence, commonly linking a distribution center and a customer (store).
+Most freight distribution networks, particularly in retailing, are facing the challenge of the “Last Mile” which is the final leg of a distribution sequence, commonly linking a distribution center and a customer (store or home delivery).

-The impacts of e-commerce on the geography of logistics allow for some trends to be observed.
-As e-commerce becomes more common, it is changing the spatial characteristics of physical distribution systems:
+The impacts of e-commerce on the geography of logistics are changing the spatial characteristics of physical distribution systems:

-- In the conventional retailing system, the shopper was bearing the costs of moving the goods from the store to home.
+- In the conventional retailing system, the shopper was bearing the costs of moving the goods from the store.
 Still, with e-commerce, this segment of the supply chain must be integrated into the freight distribution process.
 The result potentially involves more packaging and more tons-km of freight transported.
 Traditional distribution systems are thus ill-fitted to answer the logistical needs of e-commerce, especially in urban areas.